nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Edit task details

 Format: `editMember NAME IN LIST -n NEW NAME -p NEW PHONE NUMBER -e NEW EMAIL`
+* Edits the person at the specified NAME IN LIST.
+* At least one of the optional fields must be provided.
+* Existing values will be updated to the input values.

 Examples: `editMember Alice -n Alice Lim -p 95231156 -e tasha@test.com`